-Section 12 of PMLA stipulates that every reporting entity (i.e. a banking company, financial institution, intermediary or a person carrying on a designated business or profession) shall-

-- (a) maintain a record of all transactions, including information relating to transactions in such a manner as to enable it to reconstruct individual transactions.
-The records shall be maintained for a period of five years from the date of transaction between a client and the reporting entity. - (b) furnish to the Director within such time as may be prescribed, information relating to such transactions, whether attempted or executed, the nature and value of which may be prescribed;76 - (c) maintain record of documents evidencing identity of its clients and beneficial owners as well as account files and business correspondence relating to its clients.
-The records shall be maintained for a period of five years after the business relationship between a client and the reporting entity has ended or the account has been closed, whichever is later. - (d) Every information maintained, furnished or verified, save as otherwise provided under any law for the time being in force, shall be kept confidential.
+Section 12 of the PMLA stipulates reporting entities (banking company, financial institution, intermediary or a person carrying on a designated business or profession) to maintain records of all transactions including information relating to transactions in such a manner as to enable it to reconstruct individual transactions for a period of five years from the date of transaction between a client and the reporting entity.
+The reporting entity shall furnish transaction information to the Director, and keep records of client identities and account details confidential for at least five years.
+Every information maintained, furnished or verified, save as otherwise provided under any law for the time being in force, shall be kept confidential